Wireless for Machine Learning: Federated learning

-The first \ac{FL} method proposed was \ac{FedAvg}~\cite[Algorithm 1]{mcmahan2016communication}.
-With \ac{FedAvg}, the \ac{PS} randomly selects a fraction $C$ of the $K$ devices to participate in the training at global iteration $t$, i.e., the set $\calS_t$ has cardinality $\max(\Ceil{CK},1)$.
-Each device $k\in\calS_t$ minimizes the local function $F_k$ by computing the gradient $\nabla F_k (\vtW^t)$ and iterating $E$ epochs applying the updates as
+The first \ac{FL} method proposed was \ac{FedAvg}~\cite[Algorithm 1]{mcmahan2017communication}.
+With \ac{FedAvg}, the \ac{PS} randomly selects a fraction $C$, $0 < C \le 1$, of the $K$ devices to participate in the training at global iteration $t$, i.e., the set $\calS^t$ has cardinality $\max(\Ceil{CK},1)$.
+Each device $k\in\calS^t$ minimizes the local function $F_k$ by computing the gradient $\nabla F_k (\vtW_k^t)$ and iterating $E$ local iterations (named epochs) applying the updates as

-Notice that the gradient $\nabla F_k (\vtW^t)$ can be obtained using \ac{SGD} with different batch sizes.
-After $E$ epochs, device $k$ sends $\vtW_{k}^t$ to the \ac{PS}, which aggregates the weights of the participating devices at iteration $t$ using the updates as
+Notice that the gradient $\nabla F_k (\vtW_{k}^t (i))$ can be obtained using \ac{SGD} with different batch sizes.
+After $E$ epochs, device $k$ sends $\vtW_{k}^t(E+1)$ to the \ac{PS}, which aggregates the local models of the participating devices at iteration $t$ to generate the updated global model as

-Then, the \ac{PS} sends the updated global model $\vtW^{t+1}$ to all devices, and the iterative process between devices and \ac{PS} continues until global convergence is achieved, at which $\vtW^{t+1} = \vtW^{*}$.
+Then, the \ac{PS} sends the updated global model $\vtW^{t+1}$ to all participating devices, and the iterative process between the devices and the \ac{PS} continues until global convergence is achieved, at which $\vtW^{t+1} = \vtW^{*}$.
 To measure the rate of convergence, we use

-which is a decreasing function in $t$.
+which may be a decreasing function in $t$.
 For \ac{FL}, there is no closed-form expression for this convergence rate, so model performance cannot be predicted before training.
-However, for certain scenarios there are theoretical guarantees by upper bounding the convergence rate \cite{chen2019joint}.
+However, for certain scenarios there are theoretical guarantees by upper bounding the convergence rate \cite{chen2020joint}.